ddc-java-19/fireman/docs/index.md

 ## Intended users and user stories

-* Person who likes strategy games:
+* Person who likes playing games with friends:

 As a person who likes to play strategy games while with some friends or in your free time, I want to play fireman in order to keep everyone busy while having fun and learn something about real fires.